 In our new series of articles, we’ll focus on what makes a healthy relationship.
-A healthy relationship is suppose to make you happy, give you confidence in yourself and help you understand more about yourself.
+A healthy relationship is supposed to make you happy, give you confidence in yourself and help you understand more about yourself.
 One very important part of a healthy relationship is giving each other space.
 While it’s important to spend time together and get to know each other, you each need time apart.
 Your partner does not need to know where you are or what you are doing every moment of the day.
 You each need to respect the other’s privacy and needs.
-We’re thrilled that one of our special DASH volunteers has written about her healthy relationship.
+We’re thrilled that one of our special DASH volunteers has written about her healthy relationship (below)

 The Importance of Space in a Relationship

 A relationship should come second to YOU.
 You need to take care of yourself beyond the basic necessities.
 Remember what you are interested in.
 In my case, I am really interested in animals and learning about their habitats—a real outdoorsy type.
 My boyfriend supports me in this, even though he isn’t very enthusiastic about being outside all day.
 I have a group of friends at school who share the same interests in wildlife, so I spend time with them doing what I enjoy.